nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view tasks for specific time period
-2. Task Manager displays all tasks during time period
+2. Daily Planner displays all tasks during time period
 3. User requests to mark a specific task in the list as completed
-4. Task Manager mark the task as completed
+4. Daily Planner mark the task as completed
 Use case ends

 **Extensions**